 Steps to Buying a Home

-Whether you are a first time home buyer or seasoned pro; following the basic steps outlined can make the experience less stressful.
+Whether you are a first-time homebuyer or seasoned pr, following the basic steps outlined can make the experience less stressful.
 Buying a home will be the biggest investment of your life and what better way to accomplish your goals than to have an Exsell Expert help guide and educate you on the following steps:

 Step 1 – Check your credit score

 Before applying for a mortgage or any kind of loan, you should always check your credit score.
 According to federal law, you’re allowed to receive one free copy of your credit report per year.
 You can do this by visiting Annualcreditreport.com.
 Scores range from approximately 300 to 850; generally, the higher your score, the better loan you’ll qualify for.
 Don’t forget to check your report for errors.
 If there are any, dispute them.
 It may help your credit score and help the process of buying a home run as smooth as possible.

 Step 2 – What can you afford?

 There are several online mortgage calculators that will help you calculate an affordable monthly mortgage payment.
 Don’t forget to factor in money you’ll need for a down payment, closing costs, fees (such as fees for an appraisal, inspection, etc.) and the costs of remodeling or furniture.
 Remember that you don’t always have to put down 20 percent to buy a home as your parents once did.
 There are loans available with little to no down payments.
-An experienced home loan expert can help you understand all your loan options, closing costs and other fees.
+An experienced home loan expert can help you understand all your loan options, closing, costs and other fees.

 Step 3 – FInding the right Real Estate Agent and Loan Officer

 Once you have the right mortgage lender, make sure you at least get a pre-approval.
-Pre-qualifications are only a guess based on what you tell the lender and are no guarantee, whereas a pre-approval will give you a better idea of how big a loan you qualify for.
-The lender will actually pull your credit and get more information about you.
+Pre-qualifications are only a guess based on what you tell the lender and there are no guarantees, whereas a pre-approval will give you a better idea of how big a loan you qualify for.
+The lender will actually pull your credit and get more information about you and your finances.
 However, you could even take it one step further by getting an actual approval before you start home shopping.
-That way, when you’re ready to make an offer, it will make the sale go much quicker.
+That way, when you’re ready to make an offer to buy a home, it will make the sale go much quicker.
 Besides, your offer will look more appealing than other buyers since your financing is guaranteed.

-Selecting the right Real Estate Agent is much like selecting the right lender.
-Of course, Exsell would love to be your agency of choice but go ahead, shop around!
-We are confident that you will feel more at ease and confident in our ability to help you in your purchase of your new home and encourage you to contact us today!
+Selecting the right real estate agent is much like selecting the right lender.
+Of course, Exsell would love to be your agency of choice, but go ahead, shop around!
+We are confident that you will feel more at ease and confident in our ability to help you buy a home and we encourage you to contact us today!

 Step 4 – Looking for the right home